 Buy a meal for the person behind you in line ~ A simple way to spread some Christmas cheer is to buy the person’s meal behind you in line when you are going through a drive thru.
 Or if you are in a restaurant, pray and look around for someone that the Lord wants you to help.
 Tell the waitress you want to anonymously pay for their bill.
 You never know what this act of love will do for a person and perhaps they will pay it forward.

 Surprise others with Mystery Gifts ~Know of someone who is depressed, overwhelmed and just needs a little encouragement.
 Or it can be for a family member, neighbor, mail carrier, UPS driver…there are lots of possibilities.
 Bake some goodies, get little thing they might like, buy a gift card to a favorite restaurant.
+For you delivery drivers, it’s neat to set out a basket of goodies and water with a sign thanking them and telling them to get a snack.
 You never know how a little act of love will brighten someone’s day?

 Another way to make a difference this Christmas and always is to support some of these ministries: